What activities are being organised for the 2025/26 school year?

 Do you offer refunds?

-We want to make ECA enjoyable for everyone involved and like to give children the opportunity to try new things.
+We want to make ECA enjoyable for everyone involved while giving children the opportunity to try new things.
 We understand that children may change their minds or not enjoy a class as much as they had hoped.
 ECA is a fundraiser for the school, and all monies collected are allocated to the school for upkeep and the purchase of much-needed equipment and supplies.

 Below is our refund policy.